chrisdoc/thesis/thesis.md

   1.10         0.07                             0.03                           1.18
   1.10         0.07                             0.03                           1.18

-[tab:563route]
+  : Example 1: Statistical comparison of the 20 computed routes<span
+  data-label="tab:563route"></span>

 #### Handover

 After the subscriber route was approximated handover points were estimated.
 The estimation was done for both the network coverage prediction and the Voronoi diagram coverage.
-Figure [fig:563distcomp] shows a comparison of distances between the observed handover position and the estimated handover position for both the network coverage prediction and Voronoi diagram coverage.
+Figure \[fig:563distcomp\] shows a comparison of distances between the observed handover position and the estimated handover position for both the network coverage prediction and Voronoi diagram coverage.
 It can be seen that the